BSc (Hons) Sport and Exercise Science

 Muscle Function and Biomechanics - 20 credits

-The module will incorporate: Newton’s laws of motion with respect to angular kinematics and kinetics; the mechanics and energetics of walking and running; theory of linear elastic and visceoelastic materials (stress, strain, strength, extensibility, stiffness, and toughness).
+The module will incorporate: Newton’s laws of motion with respect to angular kinematics and kinetics; the mechanics and energetics of walking and running.
 Furthermore, students will develop technical competence and analytical skills using Quintic Biomechanics software.

 Environmental Physiology - 20 credits